hacketthadwin/Intelligent-Document-QnA-API/README.md

   Supports **Google Gemini** - no hard dependency on OpenAI.

 - **Cloud-Ready and Free-Tier Optimized**
-  Specifically engineered to run smoothly on platforms like **Hugging Face Spaces**, with memory-efficient caching and Eager model loading.
+  Specifically engineered to run smoothly on platforms like **Hugging Face Spaces**, with memory-efficient caching and eager model loading.

 - **Format-Intelligent**
   Automatically detects and uses the correct loader for `.pdf`, `.docx`, and `.eml` files — no manual preprocessing required.